solana-foundation/developer-content/content/guides/games/nfts-in-games.md

 You can also use
 [Dynamic metadata](/content/guides/games/interact-with-tokens.md) to save character level and experience or items in an NFT.
-Like this game NFTs could become more valuable the more the players play with them.
+For example, NFTs in your game could become more valuable the more the players play with them.

 You can also do this with Metaplex's new
 [Core NFT standard](https://developers.metaplex.com/core).